camhart/webapp/README.md

 Description
 -----------
 I propose to build a free web compatibility of the current applications.
-Elastic Paper� is a new framework for interactive, application for anyone to use that will resolve the constant context switching and lacking seamless GUIs for hierarchical data � perfect for genealogy.
-The app will allow a user to build their family history and a few basic features that will help them visualize their family history, including Topological Dates�, Pedigree Perspectives�, and a mini-map of their entire recorded genealogy.
+Elastic Paper™ is a new framework for interactive, application for anyone to use that will resolve the constant context switching and lacking seamless GUIs for hierarchical data - perfect for genealogy.
+The app will allow a user to build their family history and a few basic features that will help them visualize their family history, including Topological Dates™, Pedigree Perspectives™, and a mini-map of their entire recorded genealogy.

 Features
 --------